lildude/dotfiles/README.md

 These are my dotfiles.
 I've borrowed many ideas from many different locations to create my ideal setup.

-This current implementation is managed using [chezmoi](https://chezmoi.io/).
+This current implementation is managed using [chezmoi](https://chezmoi.io/) and is mostly built upon [ZSH for Humans](https://github.com/romkatv/zsh4humans).

 ## Installation